fukansystem/fukansystem.github.io/index.md

 Fukan System version numbers are determined by date, in Japan Standard Time (JST), at the time the release is built for the canarying test server.

+### 20190130 Bugfix and Various Updates

+- Bugfix
+  - Bump a library version to fix internal server errors in heatmap.
+- Various infrastructure updates.

 ### 20190118 Various Updates

 - New Features